Grooming your Cavalier King Charles Spaniel isn’t difficult. A little care on a regular basis will keep your dog’s coat silky and shiny.

 Find our handy checklist of grooming tools and pet supplies here.

-For puppies, a soft bristle brush is likely to be the only grooming tool you’ll need for your pet’s first year.
+For young Cavalier King Charles Spaniel puppies, the best brush to use is a soft bristle brush which is likely to be the only grooming tool you’ll need for your pet’s first year.
 A grooming glove makes a good alternative as it will provide a light massaging action while you groom your puppy’s coat.

 As your Cavalier King Charles Spaniel’s coat lengthens, expand your collection of grooming tools to include a metal comb (ideally with two different size teeth) to help with snarls and tangles, a pin or slicker brush for your dog’s body, and eventually a de-shedding tool.